Bruiser (bull): Bruiser matures

 When 2004 World Champion Mike Lee rode a three-year-old Bruiser in 2014 at a Touring Pro Division event the bull was virtually unknown at the time and very immature.
-Since then Lee has been on over 1,000 bulls to date, especially on the rankest bulls in the PBR.
-Lee said that the five-year-old Bruiser this year is a very different bull who has matured immensely.
+Since then, Lee had been on over 1,000 bulls to date, especially on the rankest bulls in the PBR.
+Lee said that the five-year-old Bruiser this year was a very different bull who has matured immensely.

 In July, in Vernal, Utah, at a PRCA event, Cole Melancon rode Bruiser for a qualified ride for a very high score of 92.50 points.
 Bruiser was marked 46 bull points.

 Bruiser's maturity showed itself on a Saturday in July in Guymon, Oklahoma, at the Kasey Hayes and Stormy Wing Touring Pro Division Invitational.
 Bruiser bucked off Douglas Duncan in 2.87 seconds for a 47.50 point bull score.
-The score does not count towards his BTFS series tour.
-It was Bruiser's first 47+ score at a PBR sanctioned event.
+The score did not count towards the BFTS series tour.
+It was Bruiser's first 47+ score at a PBR-sanctioned event.
 Owner Page and the commentators elaborated on how rank his efforts were and how it represented "another example of how different he is from Air Time and Long John".
 He might be easier to follow because his timing is perfect, while the other two bulls are more "volatile".
-But Cody Lambert said "Bruiser is still so strong and fast that riders aren’t going to be able to just nod for the gate and hang on for 8 seconds".
+But Cody Lambert said "Bruiser is still so strong and fast that riders aren't going to be able to just nod for the gate and hang on for 8 seconds".